ACXReader/ACXReader.github.io/_posts/2024-03-30-spring-meetups-everywhere-2024.md

 Contact: Chris Goodall
 Contact Info: wardle[at]live[dot]fr
 Time: Sunday, April 28th, 12:00 PM
-Location: "The Food Pit" in the centre of Riverwalk mall, Framwelgate, next to the river.
+Location: "The Food Pit" in the centre of Riverwalk mall, Framwelgate, Durham, next to the river.
 I will wear the Hawaiian shirt and hold the Astral Codex10 sign.
 Hopefully we'll make it up the steps to the cathedral but this is a step-free place to start.
 Coordinates: <https://plus.codes/9C6WQCGC+VH>
 Notes: If you're coming a long way by East Coast Main Line, be sure to check if breaking the journey saves you money.